-One of the most critical components on any vacuum furnace is the pressure relief value.
+One of the most critical components on any vacuum furnace is the pressure relief valve.
 While its function is clear, the fact that it needs to be inspected – and tested is either not well understood or simply ignored.
 Normally positioned atop a vacuum furnace (Fig. 1) it is in an area that is not always conducive to maintenance, and complicated in many instances by the fact that only the manufacturer can service them.

 What is a Pressure Relief Valve?

 A pressure relief valve is a safety device designed to protect a vacuum furnace from over-pressurization.
 An overpressure event refers to any condition that would cause the pressure to increase beyond the specified design pressure (the so-called maximum allowable working pressure or MAWP).
 The pressure relief valve is an integral part of the safety system provided on most vacuum furnaces.
-Vacuum vessels, including evacuated chambers and associated piping pose a potential hazard to personnel and the equipment itself from collapse, rupture, or implosion.
+Vacuum vessels, including evacuated chambers and associated piping, pose a potential hazard to personnel and the equipment itself from collapse, rupture, or implosion.

 Do I Need a Pressure Relief Valve?